ssl-hep/ServiceX_frontend/README.md

 ### How to access your endpoint

-The API access information is normally placed in a configuration file file (see the section below).
+The API access information is normally placed in a configuration file (see the section below).
 Create a config file, `servicex.yaml`, in the `yaml` format, in the appropriate place for your work that contains the following (for the `xaod` backend; use `uproot` for the `type` for the uproot backend):

 ```yaml
 api_endpoints: